G-Core/gcorelabscloud-go/CONTRIBUTING.md

 2. Update any relevant documentation
 3. The PR will be merged once you have the sign-off of at least one maintainer

-## Any contributions you make will be under the MIT Software License
+## Any contributions you make will be under the Mozilla Public License Version 2.0

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](LICENSE) that covers the project.
+In short, when you submit code changes, your submissions are understood to be under the same [Mozilla Public License Version 2.0](LICENSE) that covers the project.
 Feel free to contact the maintainers if that's a concern.

 ## Report bugs using GitHub's [issue tracker](https://github.com/G-Core/gcorelabscloud-go/issues)